Mark Stephen Evanier (born March 2, 1952) is an American television and comic book writer born in Santa Monica, California.

 Evanier writes a popular blog entitled News From ME.
 His website is chock full of bits of show biz and comic history often not documented anywhere else.
 Particularly of Jack Kirby (his mentor) whom he wrote an exhaustive book about, and the classic comedy It's a Mad, Mad, Mad, Mad World (he had a hand in the recent releases restoration).
 He's also an unabashed fan of the late June Foray, whom he cast in several of his shows, was partly responsible for her first Emmy nomination, and even organized her public memorial just two months after she died.

 Additionally, he often posts obits of a lot of lesser known comic creators and Hollywood actors, writer and producers that often get completely overlooked in the mainstream.
 Sadly, his obits were so good and so frequent as The Golden Age population began dying out, his website has often been mis-identified as an "Obituary Site."
-For this reason, he is in high demand to host panels at San Diego Comic Con, especially relating to the Golden Age of comics.
+For this reason, he is in high demand to host panels at San Diego Comic Con, especially relating to the Golden Age Of Comic Books.
 He hosts well over a dozen every year.

 His works provides examples of: